 Here, you can view and edit the following features for this campaign:

 If disabled, this setting removes the "Become a Fundraiser" button and disables the Create Fundraiser Link.
 Disabling this option prevents constituents from becoming Fundraisers.

 Enable "All Fundraisers" page

-Disabling this option will remove the "All Fundraisers" button from social fundraising pages, and deactivate the "Campaign Fundraiser List" page.
+Disabling this option will remove the "All Fundraisers" button from peer-to-peer fundraising pages, and deactivate the "Campaign Fundraiser List" page.
 If you try to navigate to this page directly when this setting is disabled, you will be redirected to the campaign page.

-Enable "Supporters" list on social fundraising pages
+Enable "Supporters" list on Peer-to-Peer fundraising pages

 Disabling this option will hide the list of donors and event registrants at the bottom of a peer-to-peer fundraising page.

 Enable Fundraiser Statistic charts for logged-in fundraisers